 - The lap belt lies low and snug across your child's upper thighs.

-- The shoulder belt crosses the middle of your child's chest and shoulder, and is off of the neck.
+- The shoulder belt crosses the middle of your child's chest and shoulder and is off the neck.

-If your booster seat has lower anchors or top tether attachments, check the booster seat manual for installation instructions.
+If your booster seat has lower anchors or top-tether attachments, check its manual for installation instructions.

-- Lap belts work fine with rear-facing only, convertible, and forward-facing seats.
-If your car only has lap belts, use a forward-facing car seat that has a harness and higher weight limits.
-You also could:
+- Lap belts work fine with rear-facing–only, convertible, and forward-facing seats that have an internal harness but can never be used with a booster seat.
+If your car has only lap belts, use a forward-facing seat that has a harness and higher weight limits.
+You could also:

 - Check to see if shoulder belts can be installed in your vehicle.